le-bananafish/website-source/content/posts/tester.md

 This is a `<blockquote>`:

 <blockquote>
-    Whosoever is pure of heart and replete in honor shall be worth to comprehend this quote.
+    Whosoever is pure of heart and replete in honor shall be worthy to comprehend this quote.
     <cite>- P'tato Perlasson</cite>
     <!-- <footer>- P'tato Perlasson P'mme</footer> -->
 </blockquote>

+Note[^1] on quote above.

 This is a single-line markdown quote: